Acacia neriifolia: Distribution

 The plant is endemic to Queensland and New South Wales.
 It is found in New South Wales on the eastern tablelands and slopes of the Great Dividing Range, from around Tamworth and Barradine in the south extending north into Queensland.
 It is often found among granite outcrops as a part of dry sclerophyll forest and woodland communities.

 Cultivation

-In gardens it is useful as shade tree or as an informal screen that grows in full sun or part shade and is drought tolerant.
+In gardens it is useful as a shade tree or as an informal screen that grows in full sun or part shade and is drought tolerant.